ezsystems/commerce-documentation/docs/developer_manual/caching_in_the_shop/basketpreview_cache_and_user_specific_data.md

 ## The REST route

-The route "silversolutions\_session\_data" is used to send a call to the server to get the updated data for the dynamic attributes.
+The route `silversolutions_session_data` is used to send a call to the server to get the updated data for the dynamic attributes.

 By default the following attributes are returned: